kowi4/TicTacToe/README.md

 # TicTacToe for Android

 Simple TicTacToe game for Android platform.

-Play with your friend on 3x3 grid on one device or against computer.
+You can play with your friend or against computer on 3x3 grid .

 ## Getting Started